 - Some lukewarm water

-These are the first type of headphones.
-They can either be identified with their exposed mesh (like the Apple ones) or with their silicone sleeves/ear tips.
-It doesn’t really matter though, because the method is simple and easy to follow for both.
+These are the first types of headphones.
+They can be identified with their exposed mesh (like the Apple ones) or silicone sleeves/ear tips.
+It doesn’t matter, though, because the method is simple and easy to follow for both.

 - Next, wipe down the wires and the head of the listening bud with a wet wipe or a paper towel dampened with rubbing alcohol or hand sanitizer.
-Make sure your towels aren’t soaked through, because you don’t want any of the liquid seepings through the mesh or exposed metal.
+Make sure your towels aren’t soaked through because you don’t want any liquid seeping through the mesh or exposed metal.

-- Now, use a Q-tip to dislodge some of that grime caked in the mesh area.
-Use gentle, swiping motions to make sure the cotton reaches the tiny curves and crevices.
+- Use a Q-tip to dislodge some grime caked in the mesh area.
+Use gentle, swiping motions to make sure the cotton reaches its tiny curves and crevices.
 For particularly dirty earbuds, you can use the tip of a paper clip wire to do this step.

-- Leave everything out to air dry, then put back in the silicone tips when you’re done.
+- Leave everything to air dry, then put it back in the silicone tips when you’re done.

-Despite their size, these can be a bit trickier to clean, since you’re dealing with more delicate parts, such as the leather which can tear or rip easily.
+Despite their size, these can be trickier to clean since you’re dealing with more delicate parts, such as leather, which can tear or rip easily.
 So, proceed with caution.

 - Remove the ear pads gently and put them off to the side.

-- Wipe down the body of the remaining headphones using a paper towel dampened with soapy water or use a wet wipe.
+- Wipe down the body of the remaining headphones using a paper towel dampened with soapy water or a wet wipe.
 Make sure to reach all the edges and crevices.
-Rub the residue dry with a paper towel and leave to air dry completely.
+Rub the residue with a paper towel and leave it to air dry completely.

 - Use some rubbing alcohol with a towel to rub the foam mesh area of the ear pads.
-Rubbing the two pads together will further help get rid of any stubborn grime.
+Rubbing the two pads together will help eliminate any stubborn grime.
 Leave everything to air dry once you’re done.

-Cleaning your headphones will not only ease off some of your gross habits but also make sure your headphones are comfortable and clean.
-This will help them have a longer life and even, in the case of earphones, improve the sound quality.
+Cleaning your headphones will ease off some of your gross habits, and make sure your headphones are comfortable and clean.
+This will help them have a longer life and even improve the sound quality in the case of earphones.

 Keeping your everyday belongings is a great habit to have.
 Try to clean your headphones at least a couple of times a month if you use them regularly.
 You don’t have to deep-clean every time; just wipe it nicely with a damp cloth or use a Q-tip if you notice grime accumulating on them.